Edmonton Oil Kings (WCHL): Franchise history

-The Edmonton Oil Kings won the Memorial Cup in 1963 and 1966 as members of the senior men's Central Alberta Hockey League.
+The Edmonton Oil Kings were finalists in the 1954 Memorial Cup losing to the St. Catharines Teepees in five games; in the 1960 Memorial Cup losing to St. Catharines in six games; and were finalists in the 1962 Memorial Cup losing to the Hamilton Red Wings in five games.
+The Oil Kings won the Memorial Cup in 1963 and 1966 as members of the senior men's Central Alberta Hockey League.
 The team was required to defeat the Alberta Junior Hockey League champion to earn the right to play for the national junior championship.
 They were also cup finalists seven different years between 1954 and 1971.

 In 1966, Bill Hunter, the team's General Manager, was concerned about the state of junior hockey in western Canada.
 Each of the west's four provinces all had their own junior league, and Hunter felt that this put them at a disadvantage when competing nationally against the powerful leagues in Ontario and Quebec.
 Hunter hoped to form a unified western league to compete.

 Hunter's hopes became reality in the summer of 1966, when a revolt within the Saskatchewan Junior Hockey League caused several of its top clubs, the Estevan Bruins, Regina Pats, Saskatoon Blades, Moose Jaw Canucks and Weyburn Red Wings, to leave the league and join Hunter's Oil Kings in forming a new league.
 A seventh franchise was also added in Calgary, the Calgary Buffaloes.

 The Oil Kings captured back to back President's Cup titles in 1971 and 1972, however it would prove to be the final titles in the celebrated franchise's history, as the Oil Kings found it difficult to compete with the lure of pro hockey provided by the WHA's Edmonton Oilers.
 The Oil Kings moved to Portland, Oregon in 1976, to become the Portland Winter Hawks.

 There was a second Edmonton Oil Kings hockey team in the WHL that played only one season.
 The Flin Flon Bombers moved to Edmonton for the 1978–79 WHL season, but only survived one year and moved on to Great Falls.
 The team folded as the Great Falls Americans, then was revived as the Spokane Flyers for two seasons before folding for good.

 A new WHL team began play in Edmonton in 2007–08, reviving the Oil Kings name.